-T-Rex stands for Tyrannosaurus Rex; a prehistoric predator.
-T-Rex means 'king of the dinosaurs'.
-Did you know, the T-Rex was not the biggest dinosaur but it was actually one of the last to die out?
-This dinosaur had such short front arms that they weren't very useful but its head was so big that it could swallow a human in one bite!
+T-Rex stands for Tyrannosaurus Rex, a prehistoric predator.
+T-Rex means 'King of the dinosaurs'.
+Did you know that the T-Rex was not the biggest dinosaur but it was actually one of the last to die out?
+This dinosaur had such short front arms that they weren't very useful, but its head was so big that it could swallow a human in one bite!
 T-Rex were deadly, ferocious hunters!

-If we look carefully at this paragraph, we can convert it into a list of key information using bullet points and notes rather than full sentences.
+If we look carefully at this paragraph, you might be able to see that we can convert it into a list of key information using bullet points and notes rather than full sentences.

-⚬ T-Rex were one of the last dinosaurs to become extinct.
+⚬ Was one of the last dinosaurs to become extinct

-⚬ T-Rex's big head made it a deadly predator with a fierce bite.
+⚬ Its big head made it a deadly predator with a fierce bite

 You can also use bullet points to organise a short list.

 ⚬ A reading area

 ⚬ Comfortable chairs

 Be consistent in your use of punctuation - bullet points can start with either a capital letter or lower case, but they must all be the same.